cbl-dart/cbl-dart/packages/cbl/README.md

 ## Features - Dart API

 - Calls Couchbase Lite C API through FFI
-- Expensive operations run in separate isolate
-  - No blocking of calling isolate
 - Streams for event based APIs
 - Support for Flutter apps
 - Support for standalone Dart (for example a CLI)